 LV= income protection insurance policies

-Unlike many other providers, LV=’s income protection insurance (Flexible Protection Plan) keeps things refreshingly simple when it comes to calculating how much income you can receive.
-It lets you cover up to 60% of your gross annual earnings, with an annual benefit cap of £250,000.
-Policies must last for a minimum of 5 years and end before your 70th birthday.
-You can choose between guaranteed premiums or reviewable premiums, and a selection of deferment periods - the time you wait before your payments begin - ranging from 1 month to 12 months.
+LV=’s income protection insurance (Flexible Protection Plan) keeps things simple when calculating how much income you can receive.
+You can cover up to 60% of your gross annual earnings, capped at £250,000 each year.
+LV= income protection policies must last for at least five years and end before your 70th birthday.
+You can choose between guaranteed premiums or reviewable premiums, and deferment periods ranging from one month to 12 months.

-LV=’s income protection insurance policy comes with some handy extra benefits including fracture cover, which pays a lump sum if you’re diagnosed with a specified bone fracture, and a death benefit of up to £10,000 if you pass away before your policy ends.
-Another appealing feature is its Income Protection Benefit Guarantee, which ensures you’ll receive a minimum monthly payout of £1,500, even if your income has decreased when you claim.
-It’s a reassuring safety net if your income fluctuates.
+LV=’s income protection insurance comes with extra benefits including fracture cover, which pays a lump sum if you’re diagnosed with a specified bone fracture, and a death benefit of up to £10,000.
+Parent and Child cover is also included as standard, providing a payout if a parent needs to care for their child following an operation, medical procedure, or diagnosis of a specified illness.
+Meanwhile, LV=’s Income Protection Benefit Guarantee means you’ll receive a minimum monthly payout of £1,500 if your income drops before claiming.

-For those looking to keep costs down, LV= also offers a Budget Income Protection option.
-It works in the same way as its standard income protection policy, except that it will pay out for a shorter maximum period of either 12 or 24 months, depending on which option you choose.
+To keep costs down, LV= also offers a Budget Income Protection option, which works the same way but pays out for a shorter maximum period of 12 or 24 months.

 LV= customer reviews

-LV= has a high 4.5/5 star rating on Trustpilot from over 80,000 reviews.
-These reviews are based on LV=’s full range of financial products rather than just income protection insurance, but its strong rating suggests that most customers are happy with the service they receive.
+LV= has a high 4.5/5 star rating on Trustpilot from over 84,000 reviews.
+These reviews are based on LV=’s full range of financial products rather than just income protection insurance, but its “excellent” rating suggests that most customers are happy with the service they receive.

 LV= payout rate